 Andy leads our 14-member Managing Committee – which includes the heads of four core business lines and functional areas like risk; digital; and diversity, equity and inclusion – and our 13-member Board of Directors.

 U.S. Bancorp, trading as USB on the New York Stock Exchange, has a solid history of financial strength, risk discipline and strategic growth.
 Even in times of economic hardship, we’ve been steadfast for our customers while delivering value to our shareholders by managing for the near- and long-term.
-Our ratings from Moody’s, S&P and Fitch are among the highest of any bank in the world.

 These business lines are supported by functional areas including administration, credit, diversity, equity and inclusion, digital, finance, human resources, legal, and technology.